 Except there is another, less obvious layer to a doctor visit: duty of care and going to jail.

-"Caring" is a seemingly fuzzy concept closely related to the alignment problem.
+"Caring" is a fuzzy concept closely related to the alignment problem.
 However, it can be both fuzzy and tangible at the same time!
-When I see a doctor, they are legally bound to have my best interests in mind.
+When I see a doctor, they are legally required to have my best interests in mind.
 We call this "duty of care".
-Unlike in AI, there is no need to define "care" precisely, it's defined by other people in a turtles-all-the-way-down fashion.
+Unlike in AI, there is no need to define "care" precisely.
+It's defined by other people in a turtles-all-the-way-down fashion.

-But maybe we can train our LLMs in such a way that people would agree that LLMs "care".
-Maybe we can train on real doctors' decisions, so that LLMs notice unrelated issues (you shake your doctor's hand, they see a bad-looking mole, and advise you to have it checked) and give compassionate care (maybe this terminally sick patient doesn't need cancer treatment because it'll make their life worse).
-What happens when they are wrong?
+But maybe we can train LLMs in such a way that people would agree that LLMs "care".
+Maybe we can train on real doctors' decisions, so that LLMs notice unrelated issues — you shake your doctor's hand, they see a bad-looking mole, and advise you to have it checked, and maybe an LLM can behave similarly.
+Maybe LLMs can administer compassionate care — judging that this terminally sick patient doesn't need cancer treatment because it'll make their life worse.
+But what happens when LLMs are wrong?

 What happens when humans are wrong?